mokhahmed/azure_storage_to_bigquery/README.md

 ## Quick Summary

-Below we campare between option 1 and 2

 ||Storage Transfer Service|Dataproc|
 | :---        |    :----:   |          ---: |
 |Transfer Time | 3 mins for 15GB | 15 mins for 15GB (cluster of: 1 driver, 4 workers) |